Skip to content

 If you are a registered charity you can dispose of your unwanted donated items at one of our three waste transfer stations.

-What is accepted?
+What is accepted

 Fridges, TVs and computer monitors will be accepted, but they are classed as hazardous waste and need a hazardous waste consignment note as well as a charity waste form.
 These are available from Gov.uk: hazardous waste consignment note.

-Where can I take it?
+Where you can take charity waste

 Charity waste cannot be disposed of at Household Waste Recycling Centres (tips) - only at waste transfer stations.